Cape Cod to Tanzania: Cape & Islanders on East African Safari

 What else do I need to know about game drives?

-Pricing is per person, based on double occupancy for a group of at least 6 people.
-An additional charge is applied for single occupancy.
+Pricing is per person, based on double occupancy for a group of 12 people, the price will be $6,495 per person sharing, for a group of less than 8 travelers.
+An additional charge of $1,100 is applied for single occupancy.
 A 20% deposit is required to book travel.
 The balance is due 90 days prior to departure, or immediately if booked within that time period.
 Special rates may be available for group bookings.
 Questions?
 Fill out this form.